 Part I: Household Level

 In the first part of the project, we explore various factor at the household level.
-This means you should only need to use the hhpub24.csv
+This means you should only need to use the hhpub24.csv file (and possible the fips_abbrev.csv file as well).

 Begin your report with a short paragraph describing what a Core Based Statistical Area (CBSA) is.
 (The intent is for you to Google - just remember to cite your sources!)
 Focus on how CBSA codes can be used to identify geographic regions.